Fertility Treatment Medications

 In order to create a “sticky” uterus, some women are recommended to have an HCG wash just prior to embryo transfer.
 It is believed to improve IVF results.
 In IVF, HCG is absent in the uterus because the embryos are in a dish, not in the fallopian tube triggering HCG production.
 There is evidence placing HCG into the endometrium improves the response of the endometrium to the embryo so it is “ready” at the time of transfer.
 This is a uterine infusion.

 Some types of infertility may be caused by a slightly overactive immune system.
 When this occurs, the immune system can attack egg, sperm, embryo and even a developing fetus.
 This can result in difficulty achieving pregnancy, maintaining the pregnancy, or repeated miscarriages.

 Intralipids have been shown to lower the activity of the natural killer cells component of our immune system.
-Intralipids are administered via an IV infusion of 20-30 minutes in duration and require that you are not allergic to soy or egg products and also do not have a history of high cholesterol or liver disease.
+Intralipids are administered via an IV infusion of 20-30 minutes in duration and require that you are not allergic to soy, egg, or peanut products and also do not have a history of high cholesterol or liver disease.

 IVIG therapy is recommended for fertility patients who have recurrent implantation failure or recurrent pregnancy loss.
 IVIG therapy is thought to repress a woman’s immune system, which may be attacking the embryo or fetus, mistaking it for a foreign body.
 IVIG is made up of human antibodies, derived from washed and processed donor blood.
 It is not clear exactly how IVIG works, but studies suggest that it may reduce the number of natural killer (NK) cells in the body, and/or may absorb or block a woman’s antibodies, which are causing the body to attack the pregnancy.